Nuts & bolts:

 More about you:

-- You have at least 4 years of experience in service design, with a track record of co-designing and prototyping end-to-end services across channels.
+- You have at least 2 years of experience in service design, co-designing and prototyping end-to-end services across channels.
 That means you’ll be familiar with tools like segmentations, journey maps, service blueprints, and can offer examples from your portfolio.

 - You have a strong aesthetic sense, but know when to make something high versus low fidelity.